New to Telerik UI for Blazor? Download free 30-day trial

 await AnimationContainer.HideAsync();

-// you may also want to create your own EditContext and hook to its OnValidationStateChanged event to hide the tooltip
+// You can also create your own EditContext and use its OnValidationStateChanged event to hide the tooltip.

 }